konfuzio-ai/konfuzio-sdk/docs/index.rst

 Web Server
 ##########

-The Konfuzio Web Server allows to interact with your Konfuzio projects.
+The Konfuzio Web Server allows the interaction with the Konfuzio projects.

 .. toctree::
    :hidden: